 England will be looking to maintain their supremacy over Australia this summer as the first Royal London ODI International, a day/night game, looms at the Ageas Bowl, Hampshire, on Thursday.
 Eventmasters are delighted to offer official cricket hospitality packages for the Royal London ODI Series.
-Our superb cricket hospitlaity packages are available at Heandingley and Old Trafford.
+Our superb cricket hospitlaity packages are available at Headingley and Old Trafford.

 So far England have reclaimed the Ashes 3-2 and taken the one-off T20 at Cardiff, with England captain Eoin Morgan hitting 74 off 39 balls as the home side claimed victory by five runs.